AnibalSJ/AnibalSJ/README.md

 About me 🐱‍👤

-Junior Backend Developer
+Junior Full Stack Developer

 - I'm interested in AI and Machine Lerning so I'm currently learning Python.
-- I've worked in a few projects so far so I have some experience with websites.
+- I've worked in a few projects so far so I have experience in backend and fronted development.
-- I’m looking to collaborate on any projects that might need help in HTML, Python or PHP.
+- I’m looking to collaborate on any projects that might need help in HTML, Python, JavaScript or PHP.
-- I'm an eager programmer so I'll always do my best in any project I work in
+- I'm an eager programmer so I'll always do my best in any project I work in.

 <!--
 **AnibalSJ/AnibalSJ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.